thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ## Backwards Compatibility Considerations
 {: #sec-backwards-compat}

-A previous version of this specification (identified by the `PSA_IOT_PROFILE_1` profile) used claim key values from the "private use range" of the CWT Claims registry.
+A previous version of this specification {{PSA-OLD}}, identified by the `PSA_IOT_PROFILE_1` profile, used claim key values from the "private use range" of the CWT Claims registry.
 These claim keys have now been retired and their use is deprecated.

 {{tab-claim-map}} provides the mappings between the deprecated and new claim